C-CCC/ai-virtual-assistant/docs/PULUMI_DEPLOYMENT.md

 # Pulumi Deployment Guide for AI Virtual Assistant

-This guide explains how to deploy the AI Virtual Assistant using Pulumi for Infrastructure as Code (IaC) deployment.
+This guide explains how to deploy the AI Virtual Assistant using Pulumi for Infrastructure as Code (IaC) deployment, with specific support for **DataRobot Codespaces**.

 ## 🚀 **Why Pulumi Instead of Helm/Docker Compose?**